utexas-public-history/tower/_posts/2016-05-01-johnston-fitting-memorial.md

 As we approach this fateful anniversary, it is worth pausing to reflect on how dramatically the mental health environment on campus has changed.
 And why it has changed.
 </div></div></div>

-[^1]: An excerpt from Charles Whitman’s diary, Gary M. Lavergne Papers, Dolph Briscoe Center for American History.
+[^2]: Charles Whitman’s diary, Gary M. Lavergne Papers, Dolph Briscoe Center for American History.

-[^2]: Ibid.

 [^3]: These quotations are from J.W.
 Hand, Interim Report of Investigation, Food and Drug Administration, Bureau of Drug Abuse Control, from the files of the Texas Department of Public Safety at the Texas State Library and Archives Commission, and Dr. Maurice D. Heatly as quoted in Gary Lavergne’s _A Sniper in the Tower_.
 University of North Texas Press, 1997, pg.
 234